Kishore24901341/LU-Decomposition/README.md

 ```
 2. To find the LU Decomposition of a matrix
 ```
-'''Program to solve a matrix using LU decomposition.
+Program to solve a matrix using LU decomposition.
 Developed by: KISHORE.V
 RegisterNumber: 24901341
 '''